-Certain operations of the Company is registered with the Board of Investments (BOI) and entitled to Income Tax Holiday (ITH) provided under Republic Act 8479, otherwise known as the Downstream Oil Deregulation Act of 1998 (see Note 29).
-The same has been surrendered on 6 August 2020 pursuant to the Company's decision to convert its Refinery to world-class import terminal.
+Certain operations of the Company was registered with the Board of Investments (BOI) and entitled to Income Tax Holiday (ITH) provided under Republic Act 8479, otherwise known as the Downstream Oil Deregulation Act of 1998 (see Note 29).
+The same has been voluntarily waived on 6 August 2020 pursuant to the Company's decision to convert its refinery to a world-class import terminal.